mnaberez/f2mc8dasm/README.md

 ## Installation

 f2mc8dasm is written in Python and requires Python 3.4 or later.
-Packages are [published](https://pypi.python.org/pypi/f2mc8dasm) on the Python Package Index (PyPI).
-You can download the package from there or use `pip` to automatically install or upgrade f2mc8dasm:
+You can download the package from this git repository and then install it with:

 ```
-$ pip install -U f2mc8dasm
+$ python setup.py install
 ```

 ## Usage